fancompute/wavetorch/README.md

 ## Components

 The machine learning examples in this package are designed around the task of vowel recognition, using the dataset of raw audio recordings available from Prof James Hillenbrand's [website](https://homepages.wmich.edu/~hillenbr/voweldata.html).
-However, the core modules provided by this package, which are described below, may be easily applied to other learning or inverse design tasks involving time-series data.
+However, the core modules provided by this package, which are described below, may be applied to other learning or inverse design tasks involving time-series data.

 The `wavetorch` package provides several individual modules, each subclassing `torch.nn.Module`.
-These modules can be combined to model the wave equation or (potentially) used as components to build other neural networks.
+These modules can be combined to model the wave equation or (potentially) used as components to build other networks.

 * `WaveRNN` - A wrapper which contains *one* or more `WaveSource` modules, *zero* or more `WaveProbe` modules, and a single `WaveCell` module.
 The `WaveRNN` module is a convenient wrapper around the individual components and handles time-stepping the wave equation.
+If no probes are present, the output of `WaveRNN` is the scalar field distribution as a function of time.
+If probes are present, the output will be (by default) the probe values, but this output can be overridded to instead output the field distribution.
     * `WaveCell` - Implements a single time step of the [scalar wave equation](https://en.wikipedia.org/wiki/Wave_equation).
         * `WaveGeometry` - The children of this module implement the parameterization of the physical domain used by the `WaveCell` module.
 Although the geometry module subclasses `torch.nn.Module`, it has no `forward()` method and serves only to provide a parameterization of the material density to the `WaveCell` module.
 Subclassing `torch.nn.Module` was necessary in order to properly expose the trainable parameters to pytorch.
     * `WaveSource` - Implements a source for injecting waves into the [scalar wave equation](https://en.wikipedia.org/wiki/Wave_equation).